 The rest is history.
 And that history is good.
-Salesforce is a company with a market cap of $198.17 billion as of 24th March 2021.
+Salesforce has a market cap of $157.73 billion as of 14th November 2022.
 In 2020, they announced the biggest season yet for digital sales, which were up by 50% to $1.1 trillion globally.
 The stocks at Wall Street are healthy as they have ever been; Salesforce is arguably the biggest CRM company in the world.

-When Marc Benioff started his company, his goal was simple: to build an affordable online customer relationship management (CRM) software as a service.
-He was one of the earliest adopters of the Software-as-a-service model now commonly known in the startup world as Saas.
+When Marc Benioff started his company, his goal was simple: to build affordable online customer relationship management (CRM) software as a service.
+He was one of the earliest adopters of the software-as-a-service model now commonly known in the startup world as Saas.

 About two decades later, he has achieved his goal as an entrepreneur.
 He needed salespeople to track leads and manage clients more efficiently.
-More specifically, he wanted this CRM to be easy to get as it was to get a book from Amazon at that time.
+More specifically, he wanted this CRM to be easy to use as it was to get a book from Amazon at that time.
 He and Parker Harris, his co-founder, have achieved this with a solution that now employs over 48,000 people and is loved by millions of customers.
-In San Francisco, they employ more people than any other tech company; over 8,000 of them.
+In San Francisco, they employ more people than any other tech company.
+More specifically, they have over 8,000 employees.

 Without values, it is not possible for companies to succeed.
 This is especially the case for startups.
 Big companies have the luxury of hiring huge PR agencies to fix even the worst of problems.
 However, startups have a smaller budget, so they need to think their PR strategy through more carefully.